 When writers are asked how to write well, they often reflexively talk about their childhood and how they became writers.
 James Joyce did it, George Orwell did it, and Steven King did it.
 I thought this was a strange pattern at first, but now I understand it.
 Writing well is not just about clarity and omitting needless words—it goes all the way down to the core of a person, and so writers tend to tell you about who they are to explain how or why they write as they do.

 Except for a girl, that is.
-Her name was Jenny Sime.
-I said I’d mention the names of the guilty, so it’s only fair that I mention the names of the innocent, too.
-(Dear Jenny: did you notice the ironic double meaning of the word “innocent,” as applied to you?)
+Her name was Jenny.
 Jenny and I loved ironic double meanings.
 I talked to her on the phone often, for hours.
-She was there when the wet cement of my personality was hardening, and I can still feel her impression.
+She was there when the wet cement of my personality was hardening.
 We each delighted in the use of language, always saying things without saying them.
-We understood each other, and even if our classmates could have listened in, they would not have grasped our subtlety.
-I learned to choose my words carefully with Jenny Sime, and to give them just the right shade of meaning.
-She gave me plenty of practice, too.
-I don’t know how much of language ability comes from nature and how much comes from nurture, but it’s probably no coincidence that I had so much practice with language at that young age, and that I’m so adept with it now.
+I learned to choose my words carefully with Jenny, and to give them just the right shade of meaning.
+She gave me plenty of practice, too, and I've had a careful eye (and ear) for language ever since.

 I got an A on every essay in every English class all four years of high school.
-I was not “one of them,” though, the literature kids I mean.
+I was not part of the literature kids' tribe though.
 I wasn’t into poetry or literature or reading any of that squishy stuff.
 I was the math and science kid who stopped by English class to get his A, usually causing a lot of trouble and debate.
 English teachers and I never had much regard for each other, and I knew some of them absolutely cringed at giving me those A’s, but what else could they do?
 I remember thinking at one point in high school that it would be an ultimate joke of the universe after all my hating of English classes if I would somehow end up a writer instead of a mathematician or physicist.
 (Note to the universe: nice one.)

 I may have some ability at writing, but writing takes me a very long time.
 What’s worse is that I can’t compartmentalize it from the rest of my life.
 When I write something, the actual time I spend typing is between 1% and 5% of the total time investment.
 The rest is spent day dreaming about it, thinking of how the ideas will go together, about this sentence that should appear halfway through, about things I might need to research first, and so on.
 And when all that’s sorted out, I still have to wait around for the moment when I’m not tired, hungry, or distracted.
 Then I have to keep waiting even more until I’m also inspired.
 I believe at least three of the planets must be aligned, too, or two plus a moon at the least.
 The point is, writing another story was a major time investment.

 I don’t remember what happened with that second story, but I bet she hated it too.
 On the assignment after that, I wrote a story about a man who took a long journey to find a magic coin, but there was some kind of trick about how the guy who told him about the coin was not who he seemed.
 Yeah, she hated that one even more.
-I spent a very time long on that one making sure it was well-written, too.
+I spent a very time long on that one making sure it was well-written.
 She said it was “genre writing,” not literature, and that it could appear alongside any other fantasy writing on a store shelf and blend right in.
 (Is that an insult or a compliment?)
 Apparently literature couldn’t contain magic.
-It also couldn’t be a mystery, have too much action, or much violence, I would later learn.
-Meanwhile, we read a story about two girls who lived in an isolated country-side and used to play together as children, then they tried to keep in touch as adults but their lives had diverged too much to make the same kind of connection.
+It also couldn’t be a mystery, couldn't have too much action, and could hardly have any violence, I would later learn.
+Meanwhile, we read a story about two girls who lived in an isolated countryside and used to play together as children, then they tried to keep in touch as adults but their lives had diverged too much to make the same kind of connection.
 Now that was literature, she said.
 I have to admit, even though it had no apparent point, it did feel real when I read it.

 She made me write two stories for every one that anyone else wrote in that class.
 It was an incredible amount of time and work and she hated all of it.
 I wondered why she made me do all that if I was so terrible, yet none of the other students had to.

 Guess what, she hated it.
 She said I was a failure as a writer and I’m guessing she added that I’d never amount to anything, for cliché’s sake.
 She said, and I quote, “You are a master of linguistic flourishes, but you ultimately have nothing to say.”
 Wow!
 Yes, she really said it, exactly like that.
 A master of linguistic flourishes…but ultimately with nothing to say.
-That was over ten years ago and I remember it exactly.
+That was a lot of years ago, but I remember it exactly.

 William Strunk, Jr. famously said to omit needless words.
 I’ve come to look at this in a new light, and when I see writing that doesn’t really say anything, I wish all the words were omitted.
 There are a lot of mechanics involved with writing well, but it doesn’t amount to much unless you have something to say.
 Having something to say often goes along with taking a stand on something.
 Research what you’re interested in, live life and accumulate experiences, stand up for what you think is right and fight against what you think is wrong.
 It takes a certain kind of person to do that.
 Writing is often about revealing a truth or exposing a lie, so it’s no wonder that so many writers are the kind of people who don’t care what people think of them—they care about the truth and saying what they have to say.
 I don’t mean pop novelists either, I mean Ernest Hemingway and George Orwell.
 Even Richard Feynman was a great writer in this regard when he wasn’t busy being one of the world’s leading physicists.
 He even wrote a book called What Do You Care What Other People Think?